Tommy-Nguyen-cpu/MeetGreet/README.md

     2.1.3.
 C:/Documents/GitHub/MeetGreet> ./dotnet-install.sh

 # Run MeetGreet Through Console
-Once you have installed the sdk, through the command line, navigate to the downloaded and extracted "MeetGreet" folder and run the following commands in this order:
+Once you have installed the sdk, through the command line, navigate to the downloaded and extracted "MeetGreet" folder and run the following commands in this order
 ** Note - the following filepath is based on the screenshot above.
-Your filepath may look different based on where you downloaded our zip folder. **
+Your filepath may look different based on where you downloaded our zip folder. **:
    1. C:/Documents/GitHub/MeetGreet> dotnet build
    2. C:/Documents/GitHub/MeetGreet> dotnet publish -o Release
    3. C:/Documents/GitHub/MeetGreet> cd Release